twocentstudios/twocentstudios.github.com/_posts/2017-07-24-Modeling View State.markdown

         case post(PostViewModel)
     }

+    // Inputs
     let profileViewModel: ProfileViewModel
     let postsViewModel: PostsViewModel

+    // Output
     let viewModels: [ViewModelType]

-    init(profileViewModel: ProfileViewModel, postsViewModel: PostsViewModel) { /* ... */ }
+    init(profileViewModel: ProfileViewModel, postsViewModel: PostsViewModel) {
+        self.profileViewModel = profileViewModel
+        self.postsViewModel = postsViewModel

+        var innerViewModels: [ViewModelType] = []

+        // Convert ProfileViewModel.ViewModelType to UserViewModel.ViewModelType
+        let profileInnerViewModels = profileViewModel.viewModels.map(UserViewModel.toViewModels)
+        innerViewModels.append(contentsOf: profileInnerViewModels)

+        // Convert PostsViewModel.ViewModelType to UserViewModel.ViewModelType
+        let postsViewModel = postsViewModel.viewModels.map(UserViewModel.toViewModels)
+        innerViewModels.append(contentsOf: postsViewModel)

+        self.viewModels = innerViewModels
     }

+    private static func toViewModels(_ viewModels: ProfileViewModel.ViewModelType) -> UserViewModel.ViewModelType {
+        /* ... */
+    }

+    private static func toViewModels(_ viewModels: PostsViewModel.ViewModelType) -> UserViewModel.ViewModelType {
+        /* ... */
+    }
+}
 ```

-`UserViewModel` only needs to map the inner view model types to its own enum `UserViewModel.ViewModelType` and concatenate the results into one array.
+`UserViewModel` only needs to map the inner view model types to its own enum `UserViewModel.ViewModelType` and concatenate the results into one array. `UserViewModel` has no state of its own.
+It composes the contents of its view models and exposes its own set of view models to the view layer.

 The view layer will only need to access `viewModels`.

+We now have the option of using `ProfileViewModel` and `PostsViewModel` alone on other screens, or composing them with other view models into other combinations.

 ## Conclusion